-Idit's work draws on a wide variety of traditions and methods; it is participatory, collaborative and theatrical.
-She collaborate with artists, curators and diverse communities to develop often site-specific interventions and artworks.
-These include interactive installations, live events, games, audio visual works, playful walks and artists’ books amongst others.
-Idit often uses play as a productively provocative space in which the participant is challenged to confront their accepted understandings.
-Using optics, scale and perspective in specific processes and settings, participants respond to contemporary dilemmas of identity both as actors with free will and actors in an historical context.
+Idit is a Cambridge based conceptual artist, her work includes interactive installations, live events, games, audio visual works, walks and artists’ books where play operates as a productively provocative space to challenge accepted understandings.
+Using optics, scale and perspective participants respond to contemporary dilemmas both as actors with free will and actors in an historical and cultural context.

-In 2018 Idit completed a practice led research at Central St Martin’s College of Art and Design in London, where her PhD thesis titled Art of Play in Zones of Conflict – the Case of Israel Palestine explored playful and interactive artworks in the context of interminable conflict and ongoing political change.
+Until recently Idit was associate lecturer at Central St. Martin’s College (University of the Arts London), where she completed an arts practice PhD titled Art of Play in Zones of Conflict – the Case of Israel Palestine in 2018.
 Her thesis is available online at the British Library's archive and UAL research as well as Academia website.